Teddy Swims

 Jaten Collin Dimsdale (born September 25, 1992), known professionally as Teddy Swims, is an American singer and songwriter.
-Known for creating genre-blending music that includes elements of pop, R&B, soul, hip-hop, rock, and country, Swims originally began to attract fans by posting song covers on YouTube during 2019 and 2020.
-Swims's third extended play, Tough Love (2022), became his first entry on the Billboard 200.
+Known for creating genre-blending music that includes elements of R&B, soul, hip-hop, and contemporary pop, Swims originally began to attract fans by posting song covers on YouTube during 2019 and 2020.
+Swims' third extended play, Tough Love (2022), became his first entry on the Billboard 200.

 Swims rose to prominence in 2023 with the release of the hit single "Lose Control", which peaked within the top ten of the charts in several countries and topped the Billboard Hot 100 the next year.
 The song preceded the release of Swims's debut studio album, I've Tried Everything but Therapy (Part 1) (2023), which was released by Warner Records and entered the top ten of the album charts in Australia and the Netherlands.
 In 2024, MTV named Swims its "Push Artist of February".

 Early life

-Swims was born in Conyers, Georgia, on September 25, 1992, and grew up in that city.
+Swims was born and raised in Conyers, Georgia, on September 25, 1992.
 His maternal grandfather was a Pentecostal minister.
 His father introduced him to soul music at an early age by way of artists such as Marvin Gaye, Stevie Wonder, and Al Green.
 High school musical theater provided him an avenue into performing.
 Offstage, he would review YouTube videos of his favorite singers with a couple of supportive teachers to help develop his vocal technique and presentation.
-Swims's family were American football enthusiasts; he had been playing football for ten years when, during his second year at Salem High School, one of his teachers suggested he and a few of his teammates sign up for a musical theater class.
+Swims' family were American football enthusiasts; he had been playing football for ten years when, during his second year at Salem High School, one of his teachers suggested he and a few of his teammates sign up for a musical theater class.
 The teacher also said he should join the chorus.

 Swims discovered his passion for performance through his experience in high-school theater, where he performed in musicals such as Joseph and the Amazing Technicolor Dreamcoat and Rent, as well as Shakespeare plays.
 He began playing instruments including piano and ukulele, and watched YouTube videos of singers to help develop his vocal technique.